ciubotarum/coding-challanges/src/theory.md

 * `Optional<String> nonEmptyOptional = Optional.of("Hello");` - Throws NullPointerException if argument is null
 * `Optional<String> nullableOptional = Optional.ofNullable(null);` - Can hold null
 * `Optional<String> emptyOptional = Optional.empty();` - Empty Optional

+## Design patterns

+Definition:
+* standard solutions to common problems
+* templates for how to solve a problem in various situation

+Types:
+* Creational Patterns
+* Structural Patterns
+* Behavioral Patterns

+### Creational Patterns

+Definition:
+* deal with object creation mechanisms
+* create abjects in a manner suitable to the situation
+* different ways to create objects
+* Examples:
+   * Singleton: a class have only one instance

+### Structural Patterns

+Definition:
+* deal with object composition or the way objects are structured
+* help to ensure if one part of teh system is change the rest is not affected
+* relationships between the objects
+* Examples:
+   * Adapter: allows incompatible interfaces to work together

+### Behavioral Patterns

+Definition:
+* deal with objects collaboration and the assignment of responsibilities between objects
+* interactions or communications between objects
+* Examples:
+   * Strategy: defines algorithms, encapsulate and make them interchangeable

+# To do:
+* design patterns
+  * types of patterns (arhitectural....)
+  * 3 at least to learn (the most used)
+* solid
+  * SRP